MicrosoftDocs/win32/desktop-src/WinInet/internetgetproxyinfo.md

 # InternetGetProxyInfo function

+> [!Note]
+> This function is deprecated.
+For autoproxy support, use HTTP Services (WinHTTP) version 5.1 instead.
+For more information, see [WinHTTP AutoProxy Support](https://docs.microsoft.com/windows/desktop/WinHttp/winhttp-autoproxy-support).

 Retrieves proxy data for accessing specified resources.
 This function can only be called by dynamically linking to "JSProxy.dll".
-For better autoproxy support, use HTTP Services (WinHTTP) version 5.1 instead.
-For more information, see [WinHTTP AutoProxy Support](https://docs.microsoft.com/windows/desktop/WinHttp/winhttp-autoproxy-support).

 ## Syntax